trrapp12/konami/README.md

 ### CHALLENGES I OVERCAME

 - [X] figuring out how keystrokes were referred to so I could ignore unimportant ones

+- [X] Creating a typing effect, but with multiple lines.
+I had to break the text up into sections and then time them correctly with setIntervals.
+Looking at it now I think I can find a better way, but I also have other, more pressing, projects.

 <br/>
 ---